Criminal convictions and Disclosure and Barring Service (DBS) checks

 All offers of places on these courses are subject to a satisfactory DBS Enhanced Disclosure.
 If you are made an offer, we will write to you a few months prior to the start of your course with details of how to arrange this.

-If you are living overseas and/or have never been a UK resident, any offer of a place will be subject to the equivalent of a DBS check, normally a satisfactory check from your local police station (eg a Certificate of Good Conduct).
+If you are living overseas and/or have never been a UK resident, any offer of a place will be subject to the equivalent of a DBS check, normally a satisfactory check from your local police station (for example a Certificate of Good Conduct).